AdejojuAdetiloye/CodeAlpha_image_gallery/README.md

-Welcome to my full scientific calculator app. this app can do both simple and complex mathematical operations. clone this repo and , run and see the amazing scientific calculator
+Welcome to my full image gallery app. this is a very reactive image gallery with smooth hover effect and animation